CodePath-Android-Project/group-project/README.md

 * Search
     * User can search for job at companies that offer sponsorship.
     * User can search for jobs based on desired filter.
-    * User can follow comanies that are or could be hiring in the future.
+    * User can follow companies that are or could be hiring in the future.

 ### 3. Navigation